polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/architecture.md

   include a "native runtime" that is compiled for the same platform as the client itself (as opposed to Wasm).
 The component of the client that dispatches calls to the runtime is known as the [executor](knowledgebase/advanced/executor), whose role is to select between the native code and interpreted WASM.
-Although the native runtime may offer a performance advantage, the executor will select to interpret the Wasm runtime if it implements a newer [version](knowledgebase/runtime/upgrades#runtime-versioning).
+Although the native runtime may offer a performance advantage, the executor will select to interpret the WASM runtime if it implements a newer [version](knowledgebase/runtime/upgrades#runtime-versioning).
 - **Peer-to-peer network**: the capabilities that allow the client to communicate with other network participants.
 Substrate uses the Rust implementation of [the `libp2p` network stack](https://libp2p.io/) to achieve this.